THE LIVE MIDDLE SCHOOL ELA EXPERIENCE IS HERE!

 Plus, I'll give you the resources for each of these elements.

-Implement a literary analysis unit that increases students' writing independence and analytical writing.
+Implement a literary analysis unit that increases students' writing independence and improves their writing.

 Learn how to plan and implement a complete literary analysis unit within the prefect class period structure.